Skip to main content

 smartlife_app

-When pairing failed because the device's authorization information was not written correctly, the device will output the following logs:
+When pairing fails because the device's authorization information was not written correctly, the device outputs the following logs:

 [01-01 00:00:00 ty E][tal_kv.c:269] lfs open UUID_TUYAOPEN -2 err